 Once the palm has been harvested and bundled, the next step is to open them up to reveal long, grass-like strands.
 Just like a head of romaine lettuce, the outer shoots are tougher.
 These get peeled further to reveal lighter-colored, more tender parts of the shoots.
 These are the ones that become the toquilla straw (tallos) for Panama hats.

-Tough pieces get discarded and the selected strands get cook in boiling water.
-During this part of the process, they become pale yellow and few hours later these are hung to dry.
+Tough pieces get discarded and the selected strands get cooked in boiling water.
+During this part of the process, they become pale yellow and a few hours later these are hung to dry.

 This process enables each strand to dry quickly into a flexible straw.
-Some of these straws gets used as-is, but most of them go through a bleaching process to produce colorless straw.
-These are used to make the legendary white panama hat.
+Some of these straws get used as-is, but most of them go through a bleaching process to produce colorless straw.
+These are used to make the legendary white Panama Hat.